kLojin/PF-exercise/readme.md

 ## Background of Project

->  Simple site to demonstrate my projects in the bootcamp.
+>  Simple site to demonstrate my mini project 1 in the bootcamp.

 ## Sitemap